lorenzgerber/lorenzgerber.github.io/_posts/2020-03-18-awscli-ecr-login-v1-vs-v2.markdown

 ---
 layout: post
-title:  "Loging in to AWS ECR has changed from awscli v1 to v2"
+title:  "Login to AWS ECR has changed from awscli v1 to v2"
 date:   2020-03-18 07:00:00 +0200
 categories: AWS Docker ECR
 ---